DillonKyle/kestrl/README.md

 The scripts will use a .pon file extension (short for Portoln), but not even that is set in stone.

-Ive got a scanner that is working so far, but this is still early stages.
+Ive got a scanner and parser that are working so far, but this is still early stages.

-The scope of this project is currently "Am i capable of making a basic language".
+The scope of this project is currently "Am I capable of making a basic language".
 As I go along learning more about the language, I will better define what this language should do and how its use would be beneficial (doubt it lol).